 In the Fall of 2014 the company announced its Discretion cloud wireless glucose monitoring product concepts, which will be manufactured for the company according to spec by its Korean contract manufacturer.
 In April 2015 the company entered into discussions with HMD Biomedical, Inc. in Taiwan for the importing of HMD's FDA cleared "Cloudia," product as a placeholder until the company's Discretion Messenger product for children will be ready.
 We ended our discussions with HMD Biomedical in October 2016, after determining that the "Cloudia" product was not robustly developed enough for North American markets and to further develop this product would require another 510(k) approval from the U.S. FDA.
-The company was concerned that a revised "Cloudia" would be able to meet the more stringent ISO 15197:2013 and FDA Guidance 2014 requirements.
+The company was concerned that a revised "Cloudia" might not be able to meet the more stringent ISO 15197:2013 and FDA Guidance 2014 requirements.
 To that end, the company's exclusive agent in Korea was contacted by the Korean government, who apparently are willing to finance the Discretion Messenger initiative through its advanced development, clinical trials and FDA prosecution.
-Further, the company has locked down a distribution partner in Korea who has placed a substantial order for GenUltimate! for delivery during 4Q 2016 and again in 1Q 2017.
 Different than, for example, an NIH grant, this grant from the Korean government, if accepted by the company, would include investment in the company's contract manufacturer as well.
 The company has recently completed a further development of it's MD@Hand product, allowing diabetic users of the company's Discretion products to monitor and track their diabetes treatment and testing on their smart cell phones.
 The company plans to spin-off its other MD@Hand and Residenceware technologies in a larger M&A transaction now in process.